Numerical investigation of the nonlinear interaction between the sinusoidal motion-induced and gust-induced forces

 Suppose the CFD-based aerodynamic coefficients (aerodynamic derivatives and aerodynamic admittance) are similar for two different amplitudes.
 In that case, it can be reasoned that the linear hypothesis used in the LU model is retained.
 This is important, as the goal is to keep the separate contribution of the motion- and gust-induced forces in the linear range while studying their nonlinear interaction when these two contributions are co-acting.
 Cases VII-XIV are designed to study this interaction, and they represent a superposition of the individual excitation cases (I-VI).
-For these cases, the total effective angle ranges from 2 to 8 degrees, with varying phase between the motion and gust sinusoids.
+The total effective angle ranges from 2 to 8 degrees, considering the two cases with distinct phase-shift between the motion and gust sinusoids.
 The idea behind selecting a wide range of cases with different amplitudes is to systematically study the interaction of sinusoidal gust and motion with identical frequency.